 k) address other specific matters within the competence of WTSA, subject to the approval of Member States, using the approval procedure contained in Resolution 1 (Rev. Dubai, 2012) of this assembly, Section 9;

+2 that the TSAG examine implementation of the actions and achievement of the goals appearing the Bureau’s Action Plan, for the purpose of identifying possible difficulties and recommending solutions to the Director of the TSB regarding them;

-2 that revisions to the relevant procedures for the adoption of Questions and Recommendations by study groups, other than those referred to in Nos.
+3 that revisions to the relevant procedures for the adoption of Questions and Recommendations by study groups, other than those referred to in Nos.
 246D, 246F and 246H of the Convention, may be initiated by TSAG for approval by Member States between WTSAs, using the approval procedure contained in Resolution 1 (Rev. Dubai, 2012) of this assembly, Section 9;

-3 that TSAG provide liaison on its activities to organizations outside ITU in consultation with the Director of TSB, as appropriate;
+4 that TSAG provide liaison on its activities to organizations outside ITU in consultation with the Director of TSB, as appropriate;